YouNow/younow.github.io/policy/en/rules.md

 Stricter rules for those under 18 and adults interacting with minors on YouNow.

 - Users of all genders under the age of 18 must be fully clothed on camera.
 - Any user under the age of 18 without a shirt may be subject to a suspension or permanent ban.
 This means no underwear, lingerie, or revealing tops/shorts.
-Users of all ages may not expose genitalia in any way.
+Users of all ages may not expose genitalia or bare chest in any way.
 - Any adult engaging with a minor in a way that may be deemed inappropriate or suggests grooming behavior when using a common sense philosophy may be subject to a suspension or permanent ban.
 Examples include implying the minor lie about their age, asking to meet offline without the minor&#39;s parents&#39; or legal guardian&#39;s explicit permission, pursuing a direct one-on-one conversation on another platform without the minor&#39;s parents&#39; or legal guardian&#39;s explicit permission, and more.

 **Bullying, harassment, or hate speech is not permitted**